 Historians of London will know that this stretch of water, near modern day Thamesmead, was the scene of the worst shipping disaster on the river.
 It was here, on 3 September 1878, that the paddle steamer Princess Alice collided with a coal vessel.
 More than 650 lives were lost.
 Still worse, it happened in a patch of raw sewage, recently released into the Thames from Beckton.

-Several similar beacons can be found along the Thames.
+Several similar beacons (including one near Rainham) can be found along the Thames.
 Here's another, which guards the approach to London on the Swanscombe Peninsula.
 You can actually walk out along that gantry and inspect the cormorants.

 Perhaps the most famous lighthouse — because of its prominent location — stands guard not over any water, but over the tides of people flowing in and out of King's Cross station.